SolanaO/Cypher_Generator/README.md

 To facilitate ease of use and transparency, the dataset generation process is provided in a notebook format.
 To generate the dataset, obtain your Neo4j knowledge graph credentials and follow the steps outlined in the notebook: `SFT_Parametric_Data_Builder.ipynb`.
 Many steps within the notebook are adjustable to cater to specific user needs.
 Some functionalities rely on modules found in the `utils` directory.

-Additionally, we include two fine-tuning notebooks that utilize QLoRA to ease computational demands, along with PEFT and TRL from HuggingFace, and using `CodeLlama-13B` and `StarCoder2-3B` large languga emodels.
+Additionally, we include two fine-tuning notebooks that utilize QLoRA to ease computational demands, along with PEFT and TRL from HuggingFace, and using `CodeLlama-13B` and `StarCoder2-3B` large languge models.